A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Proof of the Stochastic Variational Principle

-\end{lyxcode} From the variational constraint (125), it follows that the first-order variation of $J$ must be zero for arbitrary sample-wise variation $\delta\mathbf{q}(t)$.
-Moreover, since the ensemble-average is a positive linear functional, we will have the equation of motion
+From the variational constraint (145-46), it follows that the first-order variation of $J$ must be zero for arbitrary sample-wise variation $\delta\mathbf{q}(t)$.
+Moreover, since the expectation is a positive linear functional, we will have the equation of motion

 for each time $t$ $\in$ $\left[t_{i},t_{f}\right]$ with probability one.